What Affects the Ozone Layer?

-Natural Impacts on the Ozone Layer
+Natural impacts on the ozone layer

 After a solar flare, a number of chemical reactions occur that break up molecules of nitrogen, water vapor, and ozone in the atmosphere, and the ozone layer is diminished.
 However, the overall effect is that less than one percent of atmospheric ozone is diminished through these natural processes.

 Because the ozone molecules that are broken up are so volatile, they can quickly reform themselves.
 Therefore, such solar events exert an overall neutral impact on the integrity of the ozone layer.

-Human Impacts on the Ozone Layer
+Human impacts on the ozone layer

-All three of these classifications of chemicals contain chlorine, and when chlorine is exposed to ultraviolet radiation from the sun, the chlorine atoms are broken apart from the rest of the molecule.
+All three of these chemicals contain chlorine.
+When chlorine is exposed to ultraviolet radiation from the sun, the chlorine atoms are broken apart from the rest of the molecule.
 Once the chlorine atoms are free, they tear apart ozone molecules and bond with the oxygen atoms.